drybro/vue-form/README.md

 * Part 1 makes a Vue3 Hello World framework and changes the src/App.vue file.
 It introduces a form that uses the Vue @submit.prevent event.
 Form contents are added using the : v-bind directive, the @ v-on event directive, and the v-model attribute with it's lazy, trim, and number modifiers.

 * Part 2 The Vue framework has tools to simplify web form creation.
 In part 2 we cover input tags that extend the basic input type=text tag.
 The form output tag and how it works is explored.
 Input type=hidden tags and what they do are looked at.
+All changes are in the src/App.vue file.

+* Part 3 covers boolean and list form elements including datalist, radio buttons, checkbox buttons and the select tag.
+Lists are handled using v-for directive, v-if directive, and the template tag.
+All changes are in the src/App.vue file.

 ---